please-do-not-write-10am-6pm/movies/README.md

 - 🍦️ SASS, Bootstrap 4 + Fontawesome 5

 ## Description
-Application based on custom webpack boilerplate with the latest dependency versions.
-Application uses real data API provided by The Movie Database (TMDb).
-This app shows data for Russian region, but you can specify the region you need.
+Application based on custom webpack boilerplate with the latest dependency versions an uses real data API provided by The Movie Database (TMDb).

 *Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own API key.*

 ### Features:
 ##### 🎥 watch movies lists, filtered by categories: "Now playing", "Popular", "Top rated" and "Upcoming".
 Pagination is supported.
+*Example: "Top rated"m page 1 list for russian region*:
 <img src="src/assets/img/screens/screen_1.png">

-##### 🎥 search movies by title:
+##### 🎥 search movies by title
+*Example: Found 60 movies by search query"Terminator":*
 <img src="src/assets/img/screens/screen_2.png">

-##### 🎥 watch movie details:
+##### 🎥 watch movie details
+*Example: Movie details for "The Usual Suspects" (1995):*
 - original title, genres, production countries, release date, duration
 - creators: director, writing, director of photography, original music composer, actors
 - movie rating based on TMDb users votes